 Commissioner Gallivan reported he found a few things missing.
-He stated during the May 2, 2018 he believe there we some goals relative to the trees that were not added.
+He stated during the May 2, 2018 minutes he believed there we some goals relative to the trees that were not added.

 Chair Martin asked Commissioner Gallivan if he would like to pull those months from the approval.